Defense seeks disclosure of Michael Flynn interviews

-Defense lawyers for a one-time business partner of former national security adviser Michael Flynn want the government to disclose more of what it knows about Flynn's admissions to special Counsel Robert Mueller.
+Defense lawyers for a one-time business partner of former national security adviser Michael Flynn say Flynn has lied so often that the government can't possibly have fulfilled its legal obligation to disclose his misstatements.

+At a hearing Friday in federal court in Alexandria, though, prosecutors said they've more than met their disclosure obligations.

-Bijan Kian is facing trial for illegal lobbying on behalf of Turkey.
-Kian and Flynn were pushing the U.S. expel a Turkish cleric living in Pennsylvania, Fethullah Gulen, who is a nemesis of Turkish President Recep Tayyip Erdogan.
+Flynn's former partner, Bijan Kian, is facing trial for illegal lobbying on behalf of Turkey.

 Kian's lawyers argue they'll need to impeach Flynn's credibility as a witness.
-Because Flynn has pleaded guilty to making false statements as part of Mueller's probe, Kian's lawyers will argue in federal court in Alexandria on Friday that they are entitled to broad details of Flynn's misstatements.
+Flynn has already pleaded guilty to making false statements, and Kian's lawyers say they know more about Flynn's lies from the public record than they do from what the government has disclosed from its files.

-Prosecutors say they've already turned over more than is required about Flynn.

 Sign Up and Save